jguida941/contact-suite-spring-react/README.md

 ### CodeQL Security Analysis
 - `.github/workflows/codeql.yml` runs independently of the matrix job to keep static analysis focused.
 - The workflow pins Temurin JDK 17 via `actions/setup-java@v4`, caches Maven dependencies, and enables the `+security-and-quality` query pack for broader coverage.
-- GitHub’s CodeQL `autobuild` runs the Maven build automatically; a commented `mvn` fallback is available if the repo ever needs a custom command.
+- GitHub's CodeQL `autobuild` runs the Maven build automatically; a commented `mvn` fallback is available if the repo ever needs a custom command.
 - Concurrency guards prevent overlapping scans on the same ref, and `paths-ignore` ensures doc-only/image-only changes do not queue CodeQL unnecessarily.
 - Triggers: pushes/PRs to `main` or `master` (respecting the filters), a weekly scheduled scan (`cron: 0 3 * * 0`), and optional manual dispatch.

+### API Fuzzing (Schemathesis)
+- `.github/workflows/api-fuzzing.yml` runs Schemathesis against the live OpenAPI spec to detect 5xx errors, schema violations, and edge cases.
+- **Workflow steps**:
+  1. Build the JAR with `mvn -DskipTests package`.
+  2. Start Spring Boot app in background, wait for `/actuator/health` to return `UP`.
+  3. Export OpenAPI spec to `target/openapi/openapi.json` (artifact for ZAP/other tools).
+  4. Run `schemathesis run` with `--checks all --max-examples 50 --workers 1`.
+  5. Stop app, publish JUnit XML results and summary to GitHub Actions.
+- **Artifacts produced**:
+  - `openapi-spec`: JSON/YAML OpenAPI specification for ZAP and other security tools.
+  - `api-fuzzing-results`: Schemathesis output and JUnit XML for test reporting.
+- **Local testing**: `pip install schemathesis && python scripts/api_fuzzing.py --start-app` runs the same fuzzing locally.
+- **Failure criteria**: Any 5xx response or schema violation fails the workflow.

 ## CI/CD Flow Diagram
 ```mermaid